-GSMI is primarily engaged in the manufacture and sale of alcoholic beverages.
+GSMI is engaged in the manufacture and sale of alcoholic beverages, and all business activities incidental or related to carrying out these activities.

 The Company is a public company under Section 17.2 of the Securities Regulation Code and its common shares are listed on The Philippine Stock Exchange, Inc.